 The Tangram game was a favorite for kids of all ages.
 And now, it’s available on your Android device.
 Teach your kids to recognize shapes and put them together to create images and sceneries.
 This game will enhance their creativity in a fun way that they will enjoy.

-Math is not something kids usually enjoy, no argument here.
+Math is not something kids usually enjoy; no argument here.
 But for their early years, the pain of learning simple arithmetics can be substantially lowered.
-A nice app, with colorful pictures and nice games can help them learn the numbers and make simple calculations.
+A nice app with colorful pictures and nice games can help them learn the numbers and make simple calculations.
 This is a great start for any child before school.

 7. Sound Touch

 Our ability to recognize sounds and communicate is what makes us humans, and this is a skill we learn from our early years.
-For this process to be easier, some apps, like Sound Touch can help our kids recognize dozens of sounds, from animals, to musical instruments to household sounds.
+For this process to be easier, some apps, like Sound Touch, can help our kids recognize dozens of sounds, from animals to musical instruments to household sounds.
 Also, the app allows users to set the language in one of 20 possible languages.

 When I was little, I used to “draw” on anything I could find.
-Nowadays, this mess could be avoided fairly easy, by using apps like Color & Draw for kids HD. they allow the little ones to express their creativity without damaging any items in the home.
+Nowadays, this mess could be avoided fairly easily by using apps like Color & Draw for kids HD. they allow the little ones to express their creativity without damaging any items in the home.
 With a number of painting tools at their disposal, the kids won’t get bored with this app too soon.

 Learning the letters has never been so much fun.
-With this great app, your kids will be able to identify all the letters from the alphabet and because it has such nice and colorful graphics, they will enjoy playing the game.
+With this great app, your kids will be able to identify all the letters from the alphabet, and because it has such nice and colorful graphics, they will enjoy playing the game.
 Also, they will learn to use the letters in context.
 The app is recommended for kids between 3 and 7 years old, so by the time they go to school, they will have mastered the spelling.

 This hundred of years old game still fascinates us to this day.
-I believe that everyone should learn to play Chess, even at an early age because it develops strategic thinking and can play a crucial role in the healthy intellectual development of any child.
-The sport of the mind is a must have for any parents who want their kids to develop a great intellect.
-Although, I still prefer Chess on a board, not on a screen, the benefits are all the same.
+I believe that everyone should learn to play Chess, even at an early age, because it develops strategic thinking and can play a crucial role in the healthy intellectual development of any child.
+The sport of the mind is a must-have for any parents who want their kids to develop a great intellect.
+Although I still prefer Chess on a board, not on a screen, the benefits are all the same.

-With the help of these apps, your kids will have plenty of fun and they will definitely develop their creative skills and sculpt them into true 21st century inhabitants.
+With the help of these apps, your kids will have plenty of fun, and they will definitely develop their creative skills and sculpt them into true 21st-century inhabitants.
 But as much as I love technology, I still find the need of old school reading (by this I mean books) and plenty of real life interaction with other children.